Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 Threat Symbology
 ================

-The following table details the threat symbols used by the Heatblur DCS F-14B.
+The following table details the threat symbols used by the Heatblur DCS F-14 with the AN/ALR-67.

 +---------------+-----------------------------------------------------------------------+---------------------+
 | Threat symbol | Platform/Sensor                                                       | Special Tone        |